farzadhallaji/translate-to-clipboard/README.md

 ## to use:
-first just select the word and copy it, then use the .sh file to get the translation to your clipboard
+first select the word and copy it, then use the .sh file to get the translation to your clipboard